Some of the most rewarding travel experiences are when nature and wildlife are involved.

 1. New Zealand

 Wildlife photographers around the world love shooting in New Zealand, so naturally it’s a perfect place for wildlife travelers.
 The various marine reserves in the country provide a wonderful look at the ocean’s ability to heal, transform, and restore wildlife.
-From sharks to seals, the biodiversity is vast in New Zealand.
+From sharks to seals, the biodiversity is easy to spot when traveling in New Zealand.

-The world’s third largest island is where you’ll find Asian elephants, Sumatran rhinoceros, and endangered orangutans.
+The world’s third largest island, home to the nations of Malaysia, Brunei, and Indonesia is where you’ll find Asian elephants, Sumatran rhinoceros, and endangered orangutans.
 The number of species grows each year, so it’s a lovely place to travel if you want to see something new and unique.
 To see the wildlife, you can climb mountains, snorkel the seas, or just wander the island (safely, of course); the options are endless.

 3. Costa Rica